-As Chairman of LEAP UK, Neil Woods is often asked to speak at conferences and debates where he makes the case for drug policy reform and legal regulation of all drugs.
-As well as talks here in Britain, recent events have included speaking at South Africa Drug Policy Week in Cape Town and talks in Oslo and Bergen hosted by Foreningen Tryggere Ruspolitikk (Norwegian Association For Safer Drug Policies) and Normal Norge (NORML Norway).
+As Chairperson of LEAP UK, Neil Woods is often asked to speak at conferences and debates where he conveys just what it is like to work as an undercover drug detective, how this impacts on both society and individuals, as well speaking about the mental health of those serving undercover.
+Recent events have included speaking at South Africa Drug Policy Week in Cape Town and talks in Oslo and Bergen hosted by Foreningen Tryggere Ruspolitikk (Norwegian Association For Safer Drug Policies) and Normal Norge (NORML Norway).
 The Norway events attracted a great deal of local interest and the talk at Bergen was live streamed for anyone who couldn’t make it in person.
 The Norweigian translation of the profile piece below appeared in the regional newspaper, Bergens Tidende, as part of the debate surrounding Neil’s talk.

 Neil’s article originally appeared in the Norweigan newspaper and news site, Bergens Tidende, on 11 August 2017